The festival will take place Friday, October 17 – Sunday, October 19, 2025.

 7:00 p.m. – until

-Movie Showing of Nina May McKinney in “Hallelujah” with a brief introduction by local film historian, Bart Montgomery (free movie snacks provided)
+Movie Showing of Nina May McKinney in “Hallelujah” with a brief introduction by local film historian, Bart Montgomery.
+Free movie snacks provided!
+(Registration required: sign up here)

 Historic Springs House, 201 W Gay St, Lancaster, SC 29720